API Reference

 ) -> Plots.Plot

-Plot a given DVSPState showing depot, must-dispatch requests, and postponable requests.
+Plot a given DVSPState showing depot, must-dispatch customers, and postponable customers.

 source